 - Security Manager

-The CTO isn't part of a cell, but can participate in any cell's work, and like any developer is expected to:
+The CTO isn't part of a cell, but can review and participate in any cell's work as needed.

 Tasks shared between sprint managers from all cells: